tahiri-lab/aPhyloGeo/README.md

 - ⛅ **Climatic file** with csv extension.
 The second file will contain the habitat information for the species sets selected for the study.
 Each row will represent the species identifier and each column will represent a climate condition.

 ## Output
-The algorithm will return a csv file that contains information from all relevant MSAs (see Worflow Section for more details).
+The algorithm will return a csv file that contains information from all relevant MSAs (see Workflow Section for more details).
 The sliding windows of interest are those with interesting bootstrap support (i.e., indicating the robustness of the tree) and high similarity to the climate condition in question (i.e., based on the `LS` value).
 They will indicate, among other things, the name of the gene, the position of the beginning and end of the sliding window, the average bootstrap value, the LS value and finally the climatic condition for which this genetic zone would explain the adaptation of the species in a given environment.

 # ✔️ References